yashbonde/chess_lm/README.md

   - Implement weight decay
   - Move Training logs to W&B (god bless this!)
   - Reformulate my network to current RL standard, not my standard.
 Also change code according to it.

+- **30/11/2020** As I had new learnings, there were something that needed deprecation and improvements:
+  - No longer supporting IterativeDatasets, full work much better
+  - Bring back train/holdout sets to be generated from same function
+  - Improve logging in tensorboard, now logs move accuracy, train and evaluation have same logs for consistency
+  - Testing now happens as the training progresses and not after an epoch (re wrote `Trainer.train()` method for this)
+  - `total_steps` is now the default iteration method and not `max_epochs`, determined using `total_step = num_batch * max_epochs` and add early stopping.
+This brings is closer to the literature where training is done over a fixed set of steps and valuation also happens on steps and not epochs.

 ## Credits